mingislight/mingislight.github.io/_posts/2025-04-09-Welcome-to-my-new-chapter.md

 ## Why I Started This Blog

-I’m **Ming Chu**, working at the intersection of **machine learning** and **healthcare IT**.
+I’m **Ming Chu**, working where **machine learning** meets **healthcare IT**.
-This blog is my space to share: the tools, insights, and the lessons I’ve gained along the way.
-And this is a place to connect with others who care about data-driven solutions that improve real-world outcomes.
+This blog is my place to share tools, insights, and lessons I’ve learned.
+It’s also a space to connect with people who care about data-driven solutions that improve real-world outcomes.

 ![Introductory Image](/assets/img/intro_pic.png)